 William Alonzo Pitman

-The Life Summary of William Alonzo
+Brief Life History of William Alonzo

 When William Alonzo Pitman was born on 3 December 1850, in Mooresville, Brown Township, Morgan, Indiana, United States, his father, John Hubbard Pitman, was 28 and his mother, Thirza Cain, was 27.
 He married Mary Catherine Strawn on 8 March 1871, in Kirkville, Wapello, Iowa, United States.
 They were the parents of at least 2 sons and 9 daughters.
 He lived in Manhattan, Riley, Kansas, United States for about 20 years and Manhattan, Manhattan, Riley, Kansas, United States in 1940.
-In 1884, at the age of 33, his occupation is listed as he built a blacksmith shop in Fostoria, Pottawatomie, Kansas, United States.
+In 1884, his occupation is listed as he built a blacksmith shop in Fostoria, Pottawatomie, Kansas, United States.
 He died on 15 March 1943, in Effingham, Atchison, Kansas, United States, at the age of 92, and was buried in Sunset Cemetery, Manhattan, Riley, Kansas, United States.

 Photos and Memories (7)